RMI/practices/templates/CONTRIBUTING.md

 - Keep AI-assisted PRs small and focused on a single concern.
 - Split large AI-generated output into multiple PRs that can be reviewed independently.
 - In your PR description, call out:
-  - what AI was used for,
+  - what AI was used for
-  - what you verified manually,
+  - what you verified manually
-  - and what tests validate the change.
+  - and what tests validate the change

 ## How to Contribute